Witch Ancestors: How to Find Witches in Your Family Tree

 Searching the Web: Witch Databases

-Once you have the skeleton of you family tree and a list of names, research your witch ancestors via online databases.
-This seems like a daunting task, but it’s not so bad once started.
+Once you have the foundation of your family tree and a solid list of familial names, research your witch ancestors by exploring online witch name databases.
+This seems like a daunting task, but it’s not so bad once you get started.
 Don’t forget to look for variations of your familial surnames!

 Step #3: Research, Research, Research!